How does Frontline select local authorities to work with?

 How do I apply?
 And when?

-Applications for our 2018 Cohort are now open and will close on 20 November.
+Applications for our 2018 Cohort are now closed and will reopen in September 2018.
 We recruit on a rolling basis and anticipate a high volume of applications, so recommend you apply early to avoid disappointment.
-Start your application now.

 How many people have applied to the Frontline programme?

 Frontline has attracted nearly 9,500 applications since applications opened for the 2014 cohort in 2013.
 We received over 3,000 applications in 2016 for the 2017 cohort.
 We assess individuals independently against a required standard – should we experience a surplus of applications, we would close the application window early.
 We recommend early application where possible.

 I am having technical difficulties with my application, what should I do?